nilsding/IrrerrC/README.md

 the directories in the `$dirs` dictionary of that file first).
 If you want to build an installer, run the `./mknsis.ps1` script after building IrrerrC.

+## License

+This project is licensed under the FreeBSD license.
+See ./LICENSE file in this repo's root.

 ## TODO list

 - [x] Scripting